There are those who visit our web-site who get the idea into their heads that they quite fancy becoming a Location Manager.

 - what kind of camera?

 It needn't cost a lot of money, but you have to have confidence that it will never let you down.

-Get yourself a good digital camera and lots of memory storage.
+Get yourself a good digital camera, with a wide angle lens, and lots of memory storage.

 All locations look better in natural light, so get a camera that will get good results in low light,

 avoid using a flash, and a monopod will enable you to get sharper pictures without lugging a tripod around.

 Reliable, economical, comfortable and clean.
 Reliable because there are deadlines to be met and you must deliver on time;

 economical and comfortable because you are very likely to be covering huge distances within a year; clean

 because there will be people you will meet - important to you and the project - who don't know you and assess you by what they see.

 Turning up in an old banger (or worse, on a motor bike) has been known to give the shivers to the lord of the manor!